Gauge Theory in Riem(M): Discussion

 The connection should satisfy the usual properties required in ordinary finite-dimensional gauge theory.
 Utilizing some background from the theory of the spaces of maps, we have provided a valid working definition of a connection induced by supermetrics on $\M'$.
 We have shown rigorously under which conditions the combined action of the gauge group we are utilizing and choice of supermetric on $\M'$ formally define a connection.

 The connection turns out to be a vector-field valued distribution, locally represented as: $\omega\in\Gamma(TM)\otimes\Gamma(TM\otimes_S TM)$.
 Basically, the local form will define the way a given metric velocity at a given point $y$, will contribute to the best-matching field at another point, $x$.
-For a simplified toy model of how such a connection for the group $\DD$ might be regained from a supermetric, we have found desirable properties of how it propagates, decays, and depends on Ricci curvature.
-We find it intriguing that in the right relational setting for a theory of evolving geometries, the concept of non-locality naturally emerges.

 To emphasize, the use of the connection form is to provide an identification of (spatial) points of $M$ along time (or more appropriately, along curves in $\M'$).
 For the conformal theory, in conjunction to the 3-diffeomorphisms, it would also mean that one finds a way to provide an identification of scale along time.
-In this way, it is naturally related to Barbour's best-matching procedure \cite{Barbour94,Anderson:2004bq,Anderson:2002ey} and Wheeler's geometrodynamical setting of the 3+1 decomposition \cite{BSW}.
+In this way, it is naturally related to Barbour's best-matching procedure \cite{Barbour94} and Wheeler's geometrodynamical setting of the 3+1 decomposition \cite{BSW}.